captn3m0/codechef/_problems/medium/INSOMA5.md

 ### Output

-Line 1: A single value C >= 0 representing the number of true parenthesizations possible.
+Line 1: A single value C &gt;= 0 representing the number of true parenthesizations possible.

 ### Example